No fatalities

-On July 10, 2016, at 18:45 central daylight time, a Buckeye Dream Machine powered parachute, N3519T, was involved in an accident at Ohio County Airport (JQD) in Hartford, Kentucky.
-The flight was being operated under 14 CFR Part 91 as a personal flight, and no flight plan had been filed.
-Weather conditions at the time were visual meteorological conditions (VMC) with a visibility of 10 statute miles and winds from 270 degrees at 3 knots.
+On July 10, 2016, at 1845 central daylight time, a Buckeye Dream Machine powered parachute, registration N3519T, was substantially damaged at Ohio County Airport (JQD) in Hartford, Kentucky.
+The student pilot, the sole occupant, sustained serious injuries.
+The aircraft was privately owned and operated under 14 Code of Federal Regulations Part 91 as a personal flight.
+Visual meteorological conditions prevailed, and no flight plan had been filed for the flight, which was originating at the time of the accident.

-The student pilot was preparing for takeoff from a parking lot at the airport.
-During the takeoff roll, the pilot reported that the engine began to sputter, prompting a decision to abort the takeoff.
-While attempting to stop the aircraft, the pilot lost control and the aircraft collided with a chain link fence.
-The accident resulted in one serious injury and substantial damage to the aircraft.
+According to the pilot, he prepared for takeoff from a parking lot at the airport.
+He started the engine and began the takeoff roll.
+During the roll, the engine began to sputter, prompting the pilot to abort the takeoff.
+While attempting to abort, he lost control of the powered parachute, which subsequently collided with a chain link fence.

-An inspection conducted by a Federal Aviation Administration inspector found that the left frame support tube had broken away from the main tube structure.
-A mechanic also performed a cursory examination and a test run of the engine; no anomalies were found during the test run that would have prevented normal operation.
+A Federal Aviation Administration inspector examined the wreckage.
+The left frame support tube was broken from the main tube structure.
+A mechanic performed a cursory examination of the engine and conducted a test run.
+No anomalies were noted during the examination and test run that would have precluded normal operation.

 Contributing factors